Oncology 2023-2024: Immunotherapy, Vaccination, and AI Innovations in Medicine

 Perhaps the end of year news: the announcements from Emmanuel Macron who is launching his revolution on the organization of research over the coming months

 However, you will have to remain wary and pay attention to what exactly will be explained in the new organization.
-For example, the President of the Republic wants to transform research organizations into program agencies – paying attention to the term program and not means agency, as could have been mentioned at certain times.
+For example, the President of the Republic wants to transform research organizations into program agencies – paying attention to the term program and not means agency, as might have been mentioned at certain times.
 The difference being that a resources agency is an agency which gives money and which is not going to hire people, unlike a program agency.
 This was precisely a red flag waved for researchers, since it would mean having more precarious positions, so we will have to remain attentive to this.

 A program agency, on the other hand – which would be INSERM for health, as announced by Emmanuel Macron – is an agency which will be able to determine the most important program themes.